You are currently viewing Can a Canadian kid travel to the US without a passport?

 Summary

 Canadian kids can travel to the United States without a passport if they are under 16 and if they enter by land or sea.
-And while they can’t enter by plane, they can fly domestically once they’re into the US.
-Entering Canada by land is not an issue either.
+And while they can’t enter by plane, they can fly domestically once they’re in the US.
+Entering Canada by land or sea is not an issue either, but again, they can’t fly back to Canada from the US if they don’t have a passport.

 What would you like to know about traveling without a passport?
 Tell us in the comments below.